Hands-On Fundraising

 8. Couldn’t we save room if you combined those first two lines?

 We could.
 But the first line wouldn’t be as catchy.
-And the first line’s job is to get you to read the second line.
+The first line’s job is to get you to read the second line.
 Besides, remember question one?
 Let’s make the letter as long as it needs to be.

 9. We have a gala coming up.
 Can’t we throw a mention of it into the P.S.?

 Because the P.S. might be the only thing they read.
 Yup.
-Before they dig into the letter (IF they dig into the letter), eye-tracking studies show your readers will read the P.S.
+Even if they don’t read the letter, eye-tracking studies show your readers will read the P.S.
 So it needs to be good.
 It needs to ask for a gift.
 And it’s a great place to make that important ask with real urgency.
 It’s your fundraising appeal, condensed.

 Would you rather have me take some of the punches?